|

 Echeveria minima (Dwarf Echeveria) - As the name implies, this is a small Echeveria.
 It grows as a clustering mound of tight rosettes with each one only 2 to 3 inches wide and comprised of many 1/2 inch long fat gray-green leaves that have pink tinged margins.
 In spring appear short inflorescences from each rosette rising only a few inches above the leaves with salmon pink pendant flowers that are yellow at their tips.
 Plant in full sun (coastal) to light shade in a well-soil and irrigate little to occasionally and it should prove hardy to at least 20-25 degrees F. Best as a potted specimen plant - we have not tried it in the ground!
 This plant was first described in Cactáceas y Suculentas Mexicanas 13 in 1968 by Jorge Meyrán from the type collection of this plant made in 1967 by Filipe Otero (of Agave FO-076 fame) at a tributary of the Rio Tula, near Puente de Tasquillo, Hidalgo and this and the surrounding area is the only known location for it.
 The genus Echeveria was named to honor Mexican botanical artist Atanasio Echeverría y Godoy in 1828 by the French botanist Augustin Pyramus de Candolle (DeCandolle) who was very impressed with Echeverría's drawings.
 Echeverría had accompanied the the Sessé and Mociño expedition (led by Martin de Sessé y Lacasta and Mariano Mociño Suárez de Figueroa) while exploring Mexico and northern Central America and had produced thousands of botanical illustrations.
 The specific epithet is a reference to the smallness of the plant.

-This information about Echeveria minima displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria minima displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |